Vanderbilt beats Louisville 3-2 to advance to CWS finals | New Country 923

 That’s as far as he got.
 Justin Lavey struck out, and second baseman Harrison Ray made a diving catch of Henry Davis’ short infield pop to end the game.
 Brown earned his 17th save.

-Smith has been the Cards’ No. 4 starter this season, but he pitched like an ace in the NCAA Tournament.
-Friday was his first appearance since he threw three-hit ball over 8 1/3 innings against Illinois State on June 2 in regionals.

-He struck out a career-high 10, the most in Louisville’s 14 games over five CWS appearances, and the only run scored against him before the ninth came on a double-play grounder.
+Smith struck out a career-high 10, the most in Louisville’s 14 games over five CWS appearances.

-A fired-up Smith struck out Julian Infante to end the eighth and chirped at him as he walked to the dugout, and then he came out for the ninth and retired .400 hitter Austin Martin before the bottom fell out.

 Vandy starter Mason Hickman limited Louisville to two hits in six shutout innings.
-The Cards got something going against Jake Eder (2-0) in the seventh.
+The Cards scored twice in the seventh off Jake Eder (2-0) to go up 2-1.

-The Cards had a runner thrown out at the plate against a pulled-in infield but broke through after Davis’s two-out single put runners on first and second.
-Lavey stole third and scored when catcher Ty Duvall’s throw went into left field.
-Lucas Dunn followed with a grounder that glanced off Eder’s glove and deflected just out of shortstop Ethan Paul’s reach, allowing Davis to score and give Louisville the lead.

-Vanderbilt beat Louisville in three meetings this season, including 3-1 last Sunday in the CWS.